New Orleans, Louisiana, USA travel guide

 Is New Orleans safe for couples, especially at night?

 Like any major city, New Orleans has areas that are safer than others.
 Stick to well-lit, populated areas like the French Quarter, Garden District, and Frenchmen Street, especially at night.
-Always be aware of your surroundings, and consider taking taxis or ride-shares after dark if you're venturing further afield.
-The key is common sense and not flashing valuables.
+Always be aware of your surroundings, avoid walking alone in deserted areas, and use common sense.
+For late-night returns, taxis or ride-shares are recommended.

-What kind of budget should we plan for a 7-day couples trip?
+What kind of budget should we plan for hotels and food?

-Are there any specific romantic activities you'd recommend for couples?
+Are there any romantic activities beyond the typical tourist spots?

-What should we pack for a 7-day trip to New Orleans?
+What should we pack for a New Orleans trip?

 Ready to Make This Trip Happen?